cortexrd/Knack-Toolkit-Library/README.md

 -   **onSceneRender**: Callback to your app\'s handler of a scene render.

--   **isiFrameWnd**: returns whether the window is the top-level app or the hidden child utility page called iFrameWnd.
+-   **isiFrameWnd**: returns whether the window is the top-level app, or the hidden child utility page called iFrameWnd.

 ## Views